zorrowang/LeetCode/docs/Languages/Java/data-structure/Queue.md

 - _boolean offerFirst(E e)_: Inserts the specified element at the front of this deque unless it would violate capacity restrictions.

-- _boolean offerLast(E e)_: Inserts the specified element at the end of this deque unless it would violate capacity restrictions.
+- _boolean offerLast(E e)_: Inserts the specified element at the end of this deque unless it violates capacity restrictions.

 - _E peek()_: Retrieves, but does not remove, the head of the queue represented by this deque (in other words, the first element of this deque), or returns null if this deque is empty.